Have you seen ASMR slime sponge videos on YouTube? If yes, this article will interest you as it provides ten intriguing facts on slime sponges.

 These stress relievers are quite popular among adults because they offer a relaxing break from everyday problems.
 The sponges help focus by providing a calming and content effect.

-Slimes awaken many senses in kids: touching, looking, sounding, and smell.
+Slimes awaken many senses in kids: touching, looking, sounding, and smelling.
 This increases general awareness.

-Awakening one’s senses also help in the overall growth of children, boosting their cognitive abilities.
+Awakening one’s senses also help in the overall growth of children, boosting their cognitive 1abilities.

 Mucus, a slimy substance created in our lungs and digestive system, is also made by animals to defend themselves against predators.